-One of my long time readers and an all round beautiful human Lauren Keim shared with me her technique of verbalism that she uses to create words that describe her photography style and body of work.
+One of my longtime readers and an all-round beautiful human Lauren Keim shared with me her technique of verbalism that she uses to create words that describe her photography style and body of work.

 I’ve had both clients and readers tell me they were fond of my style conveyed through various descriptive words.
 I find it so fascinating that our interpretation of art is so unique, yet we can conjure up the same feelings and emotions through language.

 Over a subsequent email chain, Lauren shared with me that as she is a verbal person, meaning she learns via the use of verbal techniques, she uses language to define her style of photography via the connection of three words.
-Three words that define her style:

 Another step that helped me (because I’m verbal) was to come up with three words that defined my style.
 This took a lot of thought and a narrowing down of a much longer list!
 Now, when I shoot, I have those words in my head and I’d think, does this photo fit my words?
 That really helped develop my own style.

 Lauren shoots almost exclusively film these days, so this process really allows her to nail her style and what she is trying to create.

 I’d love to take you on a journey for a minute (on behalf of Lauren as well) and let’s create some word association for your photography style!

 For me, it’s the series of images I have shared in this post.
 I ended up using them as a cover page for my portfolio site and even managed to get a ‘wow’ out of one of my favourite photographers when I showed her.
 (I’m won’t name names, but you’re welcome to guess!).

-Now with that in mind, lets have a go!
+Now with that in mind, let’s have a go!

 Step 1.
 Create a Word Bank

-With a pen to paper, take 5-10 mins (longer is absolutely fine if you need if) to come up with as many words as you can that you think (or would like) to reflect your style.
+With a pen to paper, take 5-10 mins (longer is absolutely fine if you need it) to come up with as many words as you can that you think (or would like) to reflect your style.